 In November 2019, we entered into an exclusive worldwide license agreement with Anacor for certain compounds and other intellectual property controlled by Anacor for the treatment, diagnosis, or prevention of disease.
-In exchange for the worldwide, sublicensable, exclusive right and licenses to develop, manufacture, and commercialize the specified compounds, we paid Anacor a \$2.0 million upfront payment in November 2019 and issued Anacor 1,097,352 shares of Series A Preferred Stock in November 2019, and an additional 265,147 shares in October 2020 in conjunction with the first and second closings of our Series A redeemable convertible preferred stock financing, respectively.
-For financial reporting purposes, the fair market value of the 1,362,499 shares of Series A redeemable convertible preferred stock issued to Anacor, pursuant to our license agreement with Anacor, was \$2.46 per share, for a total fair market value of approximately \$3.4 million.
-By comparison, the issuance price for the remaining 4,713,697 shares of Series A redeemable convertible preferred stock that we issued and sold from November 2019 through December 2020 was \$2.55 per share, for an aggregate purchase price of approximately \$12.0 million.
-We agreed to make further payments to Anacor upon achievement of various development milestones for an aggregate maximum payment of \$2.0 million, various commercial and sales threshold milestones for an aggregate maximum payment of \$125.0 million, and up to 50% of royalties received under certain sublicensing arrangements.
-Royalties are subject to certain customary reductions, including lack of patent coverage and generic product entry.
+In exchange for the worldwide, sublicensable, exclusive right and licenses to develop, manufacture, and commercialize the specified compounds, we paid Anacor a \$2.0 million upfront payment in November 2019 and issued Anacor 466,376 shares of Series A Preferred Stock in November 2019, and an additional 112,688 shares in October 2020 in conjunction with the first and second closings of our Series A redeemable convertible preferred stock financing, respectively.
+For financial reporting purposes, the fair market value of the shares issued to Anacor was \$5.79 per share, as compared to the issuance price of \$5.99 per share for the 2,003,339 shares of Series A redeemable convertible preferred stock that we issued and sold in November 2019 through December 2020 for an aggregate purchase price of approximately \$15.4 million.
+We agreed to make further payments to Anacor upon achievement of various development milestones for an aggregate maximum payment of \$2.0 million, various commercial and sales threshold milestones for an aggregate maximum payment of \$125.0 million, and up to 50% of royalties received under certain sublicensing arrangements, Royalties are subject to certain customary reductions, including lack of patent coverage and generic product entry.
 We also agreed to pay Anacor sales royalties as a percentage of net sales ranging from single to mid-teens.
 See "Business-License Agreement with Anacor Pharmaceuticals, Inc." for additional information.